FiniteVolumeTransportPhenomena/PyFVTool/README.md

 PyFVTool is limited to calculations on structured meshes (regular grids).
 It is oriented to calculation of heat and mass transport phenomena (diffusion-advection-reaction) for the frequent cases where the flow velocity field is already known (or where flow is absent).
 It is not particularly suited for fluid dynamics (solving Navier-Stokes), which requires implementation of further numerical schemes on top of the current PyFVTool ([simulkade](https://github.com/simulkade) knows how).
 For fluid dynamics, other specialized finite-volume codes exist.

 The [finite-volume](https://en.wikipedia.org/wiki/Finite_volume_method) discretization schemes in PyFVTool include:
-  * 1D, 2D and 3D Cartesian and cylindrical grids
+  * 1D, 2D and 3D Cartesian, cylindrical and spherical grids
   * Second order (central difference) [diffusion](https://en.wikipedia.org/wiki/Diffusion_equation) terms
   * Second order (central difference), first order ([upwind](https://en.wikipedia.org/wiki/Upwind_scheme)), and [total variation diminishing](https://en.wikipedia.org/wiki/Total_variation_diminishing) (TVD) for advection terms
   * Constant and linear source terms